Cincinnati Union Terminal: Architects and Art Deco design

-The station building was designed by the firm Fellheimer & Wagner, and is considered the firm's magnum opus.
-Fellheimer was known for designing train stations; he was lead architect for Grand Central Terminal (1903-1913).
+The station building was designed by the firm Fellheimer & Wagner, and is considered to be the magnum opus of the firm.
+Fellheimer was known for designing train stations, and he was lead architect for Grand Central Terminal (1903–1913).
 The large and busy firm gave the project design to Roland A. Wank, a younger employee.

 Wank's original plan was traditional and featured Gothic architecture: large arches, vaulted ceilings, and conventional benches in long rows.
-In 1930, while initial construction took place, the terminal company persuaded the architects to hire Paul Philippe Cret as a design consultant.
+In 1930, during initial construction, the terminal company persuaded the architects to hire Paul Philippe Cret as a design consultant.
 In 1931–32, Cret altered the design aesthetic: thereafter, the terminal and its supporting buildings used modern architecture (later known as Art Deco), even in places not visible or open to the public.
-The revised designs were approved as cheaper than the intricate Gothic designs, and more cheerful and stimulating with their colorful interiors than previous designs.
+The revised designs were approved as cheaper than the intricate Gothic designs, and with more cheerful, stimulating, and colorful interiors than previous designs.